What does CPR stand for? A Comprehensive Overview

 However, the problem is that many people who have not taken CPR training may only wait for emergency services to arrive instead of doing life-saving compressions.
 So, this can result in wasting valuable time for the sufferer.

 That’s why, today, we’ll help you find out “what does CPR stand for” and its importance.

 What Does CPR Stand For?

-CPR stand for cardiopulmonary resuscitation.
-Researchers at Johns Hopkins University accidentally discovered in 1958 that external pressure on a dog’s chest during ventricular fibrillation produced a pulse in the animal’s femoral artery.
-That accident gave rise to CPR as we know it today; it didn’t take long for hospitals to use this life-saving finding on patients.
+To begin with, CPR stands for cardiopulmonary resuscitation.
+In fact, researchers at Johns Hopkins University accidentally discovered in 1958 that external pressure on a dog’s chest during ventricular fibrillation produced a pulse in the animal’s femoral artery.
+That accident gave rise to CPR as we know it today.
+However, hospitals didn’t take long to use this life-saving finding on patients.